vladavilov/playground/pdf-agent/ai_docs/pros_agent.md

 *   **AGNO Agent Definition (`PropertyExtractionAgent`):**
     *   An AGNO `Agent` shall be defined (e.g., as part of the Workflow).
-    *   **Core Task:** Given a text context and specific instructions (e.g., list of properties to extract, or properties to refine with feedback), the Agent shall interact with the configured LLM to produce a JSON string output.
+    *   **Core Task:** Given a text context and specific instructions, the Agent shall interact with the configured LLM to produce a JSON string output.
-    *   **Instructions:** The Agent's base instructions shall define its role (e.g., financial data extractor) and JSON output requirement.
-Specific task details (context, property lists, refinement feedback) shall be passed dynamically in the `run` call from the Workflow.
+    *   **Instructions:** The Agent's base instructions shall define its role as an expert in filling a JSON template based on provided text.
+The prompt will include a few-shot example (with sample input text, a JSON template, and the filled JSON output) to improve accuracy.
+Specific task details (context, property lists) shall be passed dynamically in the `run` call from the Workflow.

 ### 3.3.
 Orchestration